ahgraber/ml_setup/docker.md

   docker run -v /host/directory:/container/directory -e PASSWORD=<new_password> -p 8787:8787 <image_name>
   ```
 6. Bonus optional: if you will use this docker image frequently, create an alias for it in .bash_profile!

+Now you can create a new container for each project, customized to the project, and you can share the R environment with anyone else you're working with to ensure reproducability!